ai4cmb/ForSE/forse/notes/notes.md

 <img src="LP_hfi_spectrum.png" style="zoom:120%;" />

 Although the power spectrum doesn't look bad, I don't think the images look good, therefore optimization of the network is needed.
+Morover is some cases (as the one shown above) there is an excess of power at low ell.

 ------